-Also as previously reported, on December 1, 2022, we received a deficiency letter from Nasdaq notifying us that for the last 30 consecutive business days, our minimum Market Value of Listed Securities ("MVLS") was below the minimum of \$35 million required for continued listing on The Nasdaq Capital Market pursuant to Nasdaq Listing Rule 5550(b)(2).
-In accordance with the listing rules of Nasdaq, we have been provided an initial period of 180 calendar days, or until May 30, 2023, to regain compliance.
-The letter states that the Nasdaq staff will provide written notification that we have achieved compliance with Rule 5550(b)(2) if at any time before May 30, 2023, our MVLS closes at \$35 million or more for a minimum of ten consecutive business days.
-If compliance is not achieved by May 30, 2023, we expect that Nasdaq would provide written notification to us that our securities are subject to delisting.
+As previously reported, on April 10, 2024, we received a deficiency letter from Nasdaq notifying us that for the last 31 consecutive business days, the market value of listed securities ("MVLS requirement") for our common stock had been below the minimum MVLS requirement of \$35 million pursuant to Nasdaq Listing Rule 5550(b)(2).
+In accordance with the listing rules of Nasdaq, we have been provided with a grace period of 180 calendar days, or until October 7, 2024, to regain compliance.
+If we do not regain compliance within the grace period, we expect that Nasdaq would provide notice that our securities are subject to delisting.

-While we will continue to monitor our MVLS and consider available options to regain compliance with the Nasdaq minimum MVLS requirements, which may include applying for an extension of the compliance period or appealing to a Nasdaq Hearings Panel, there can be no assurance that we will be able to regain compliance with the Nasdaq minimum MVLS requirements or otherwise maintain compliance with the other Nasdaq listing requirements.
+While we will continue to monitor our market value of listed securities and consider available options to regain compliance with the MVLS requirements, which may include applying for an extension of the compliance period or appealing to a Nasdaq Hearings Panel, there can be no assurance that we will be able to regain compliance with the MVLS requirements or otherwise maintain compliance with the other Nasdaq listing requirements.

 In particular, our share price may continue to decline for a number of reasons, including many that are beyond our control.
-See the risk factor captioned "The market price of our stock may be volatile, and you could lose all or part of your investment", described in our Annual Report on Form 10-K for the year ended December 31, 2022.
+See the risk factor captioned "The market price of our stock may be volatile, and you could lose all or part of your investment," described in our Annual Report on Form 10-K for the year ended December 31, 2023.